 To elaborate ,one can imagine a village growing mushrooms.
-A single farmer would perhaps harvest five kgs of mushrooms a day, which she would sell sitting on the roadside.
+A single farmer would perhaps harvest five kilograms of mushrooms a day, which she would sell sitting on the roadside.
 This would entail a whole day with no guarantee of success including the risk of her highly perishable mushrooms spoiling.
-Adopting the Fountain effect Method would include her in the supply chain involving a few hundred villagers meeting the raw material requirement of a rural entrepreneur.
-Since the manufacturing unit is located near or inside the village, logistics would be cost effective including planning, ‘Just in time’ supply chains.
-Involving the primary producers at inception will create bonding and give a sense of ownership.
+Adopting the Fountain Effect method would include her in the supply chain involving a few hundred villagers meeting the raw material requirement of a social entrepreneurs.
+Since the manufacturing unit is located near or inside the village, logistics would be cost effective including planning, ‘Just in time’ supply chains involving the primary producers at inception creating bonding and give a sense of ownership.

 The Four Harmonious Friends